Unit 1: Overview of Earth's Climate System

 Prior to Class

 Before teaching this unit, students should have some basic background on climate change.
-Depending on the nature of the course, you can ask students to read an appropriate textbook chapter on climate change commonly found in introductory Earth or environmental science textbooks, the National Academy of Sciences (NAS) publication Climate Change Evidence and Causes, or selections from the National Oceanic and Atmospheric Administration (NOAA) Climate.gov site, including News and Features about How Climate Works or Climate Q&A, as background information on climate change.
+Depending on the nature of the course, you can ask students to read an appropriate textbook chapter on climate change commonly found in introductory Earth or environmental science textbooks, the National Academy of Sciences (NAS) publication Climate Change Evidence and Causes, or selections from the National Oceanic and Atmospheric Administration (NOAA) Climate.gov site, including News and Features about Climate Q&A as background information on climate change.

 Part 1: How do data provide information about Earth's global climate?